Andrew0000/SingleEvent/README.md

 Implementation of the "One-Time Event" pattern for Android and Kotlin Multiplatform.
+Typical usage is ViewModel with Jetpack Compose / Compose Multiplatform.

 **History of the question and other solutions**
 Why Channels may be unreliable: